 How to Apply Perspective in Photos

-With a basic understanding of the principles, you can apply them when you compose your shots.
+With a basic understanding of the perspective photos principles, you can try shooting and applying them when you compose your shots.
 Start by recognizing the elements we’ve mentioned above, then look for the most effective ways to use them.

-Your point of view (PoV) will often have more impact on perspective than any other factor in your composition.
+Your point of view (PoV) will often have more impact on perspective than any other factor in your composition for perspective shots.
 Raising or lowering the camera, moving left, right, closer of farther away will all alter your viewers’ perception.
 This can be used to increase the sense of depth or to create an “alternate reality”.

 It’s all about purpose.
 How you use perspective in your photos depends on what you want your viewers to see, or more accurately, feel.
-In a landscape, travel or architecture shot, a greater sense of perspective adds a pleasant sense of depth.
-Enhancing atmospheric effects can create a dreamy, mysterious or threatening mood.
-This can often be done after the shot with tools like the Luminar fog filter.
+These photography tips can be used in a landscape, travel or architecture shot, a greater sense of perspective adds a pleasant sense of depth.
+Enhancing atmospheric effects can create a dreamy, mysterious or threatening mood for your beautiful images.
+This can often be done after the shot with tools like the Luminar Neo Atmosphere AI.

 Lens Compression and Expansion

-While we’re discussing perspective, it’s appropriate to mention the fallacy of its compression or expansion by various focal lengths.
-Since this has been debunked in detail by countless reputable sources, we’ll offer the condensed version here:
+While we’re discussing perspective, it’s appropriate to mention the fallacy of its compression or expansion by various focal lengths which photographers use.
+Since this has been debunked in detail by countless reputable sources, we’ll offer the condensed version here.

 This isn’t to say that swapping lenses can’t make a difference in perspective.
-When you combine it with a change in camera to subject distance, it’s very effective.
+When you combine it with a change in camera to subject distance, it’s very effective for interesting perspective photography.
 For instance, using a wide-angle lens close to your subject can greatly enhance convergence and relative size differences, as in the photo above.
 This is actually a result of distortion.

 Use Your Imagination

 The keys to effective use of perspective in photography are within your own mind.
-The tools are always in front of you.
-Learn to recognize the elements that create that third dimension and then find new and unique ways to make them work for you.
+The tools for the best perspective photography are always in front of you.
+Learn to recognize the elements that create that third dimension and then find new and unique ways to make them work for your perspective in photography.

-As always, practice makes perfect.
+As always, practice makes perfect images with perspective.
 Make a habit of changing your point of view often and you’ll always find surprises for you and your audience.